99gloom/processDrimm/README_en.md

   1640:1 666 1230 543 720 1440 140
   666:1 557 886

-  # After LCS matching, The real homologous genes ID of the synteny blocks in species B
+  # After LCS matching, The complete homologous genes ID of the synteny blocks in species B
   ----------------------------------------------------
   1720:1 b1 b2 b3
   1640:1 b4 b5 b6 b7 b8 b9
   666:1 b11 b12

-  # After LCS matching, the real homologous gene name of the synteny blocks in species B
+  # After LCS matching, the complete homologous gene name of the synteny blocks in species B
   ```

 The final output has two folders, drimmBlocks and finalBlocks, and the file formats in the two folders are same.
 The difference is that the .block files in drimmBlocks are unfiltered block sequences.
 The other two .synteny and .synteny.genename files are the synteny block information corresponding to its .block file.
 The .final.block files in finalBlocks are the blocks matched the expected copy number of the species after filtering, and the other two .synteny and .synteny.genename files are the synteny block information corresponding to the .final.block file.
 The .final.block files are used as the input file for IAGS.